NotGodOkay/The-Frizp/README.md

 ## Credits

 KuroNeko for testing the game.

-Croc for the music.
-(Will be replaced in the future)
+Uses music from Croc Legend of The Gobbos.

+Runs on the Unity Engine.

 Have fun playing!